iagopacheco01/nostr-key-generator/README.md

 ## 📝 Notes

-- Never share your private keys.
+- Your 12-word seed phrase is your ultimate backup.
+Treat it with the same security as your private key.
+Store it offline and never share it.

+- Generating vanity keys is computationally intensive.
+Prefixes longer than 4-5 characters can take a very long time to find.

-- Use the `nsec` format to import keys into compatible Nostr clients.
+- While the tool outputs hexadecimal keys, the nsec format is the modern standard for importing private keys into most Nostr clients.

-- The `npub` format is safe to share publicly.
+- The npub format is your public address and is safe to share publicly.

 ## 📌 Quick Commands